About Cloud Cauldron

 • Issues I still need to fix:

-• The Terraform isn’t in Gitlab and its state is local on my laptop.
+• The Terraform state is local on my laptop.

-• The Gitlab repo that controls all of it stores the web certificates so I can’t make it public.
+• The Github repo that controls all of the content stores the web certificates so I can’t make it public.